 - 1. The capitalized terms used in the Second Amended Statement of Claim have the meanings and refer to the definitions indicated below: - a.
 "Class" and "Class Members" is comprised of the following subclasses: - i.
-June 2017 Breach Subclass: all persons residing in Canada who provided their Personal Information to the Defendants or any of their affiliates or subsidiaries when purchasing the Defendants' products or speaking with the Defendants' customer service or tech support between January 2008 and June of 2017, and who have received Targeted Tech Support Scam calls, emails or other correspondence pertaining to their Dell product or service in or after June 2017, but excluding members of the November 2017 Breach Subclass. - ii.
-November 2017 Breach Subclass: all persons residing in Canada whose Personal Information and Private Customer Information was determined by the Defendants to have been breached in November 2017. - b.
+June 2017 Breach Subclass: all persons residing in Canada who (a) provided their Personal Information to the Defendants or any of their affiliates or subsidiaries when purchasing the Defendants' products or speaking with the Defendants' customer service or tech support between January 2008 and June of 2017, and who have received Targeted Tech Support Scam calls, emails or other correspondence pertaining to their Dell product or service in or after June 2017 to the date this action is certified; and/or (b) who were sent and/or received one or both emails from the Defendants dated April 2, 2018, and/or January 25, 2019; but excluding members of the November 2017 Breach Subclass; - ii.
+November 2017 Breach Subclass: all persons residing in Canada whose Personal Information and Private Customer Information was determined by the Defendants to have been breached in November 2017 and thus were sent and/or received one or both emails from the Defendants dated April 2, 2018, and/or January 25, 2019; but excluding members of the June 2017 Breach Subclass. - b.
 "Personal Information" means information about an identifiable individual, including but not limited to name, address, email address, telephone numbers, credit card numbers, social insurance number, and private correspondence. - c.
 "Private Customer Information" means information generated by the Defendants or any of their affiliates or subsidiaries arising from interactions with customers, including but not limited to non-public information about Dell product model numbers, service tags, express service codes, prior product service histories and interactions, and warranty information. - d.
-"Provider" means the third-party company located in India that the Defendants contracted with to carry out technical support services on their behalf, as their agent, and in furtherance of their enterprise, and to whom the Defendants provided unmonitored access to the Personal Information and Private Customer Information. - e.
+"Provider" means the third-party company located in India that the Defendants contracted with to carry out technical support services on their behalf, as their agent, and in furtherance of their enterprise, and to whom the Defendants provided unmonitored access to the Personal Information and Private Customer Information.

+e.
 "Targeted Tech Support Scams" refer to scenarios where scammers have both Personal Information and Private Customer Information and use this information to convince their target that they represent a trusted company, thereby facilitating solicitation of money or information.
 The use of both Personal Information and Private Customer Information increases the effectiveness of the scam and likelihood that the victim will fall prey to it.